mvolkmann/blog/src/meteor.md

          year: 'numeric'
        });

-     // These are Svelte "reactive declarations".
+     // These are Svelte "reactive declarations" which are
+     // re-executed any time a variable they depend on changes.
      $: ({createdAt, text} = task);
      $: item = text + (createdAt ? ` - added ${formatDate(createdAt)}` : '');
    </script>